catearcher/GitCheatSheet/README.md

 ## Useful Aliases

 Git aliases are awesome!
-Don't want to remember ecxact commands like `git fetch --all -p`?
+Don't want to remember exact commands like `git fetch --all -p`?
 Simply add an alias to your global `.gitconfig` file: `fap = git fetch --all -p`.
 Now you can just write `git fap`.

 I have collected and written some lot of aliases that I use almost every day.
 Just add all of the following to your **global** `.gitconfig` File:
 ```git